abilandz/PH8124/Lecture_5/Lecture_5.md

 Inside : 44
 After  : 55
 ```
-From this example we can easily see that the code block inherits all settings from the global environment, and that all modifications made inside the code block (e.g. a variable gets a new value) are propagated outside to the global environment, after the code block terminates.
+From this example, we can easily see that the code block inherits all settings from the global environment, and that all modifications made inside the code block (e.g. a variable gets a new value) are propagated outside to the global environment, after the code block terminates.
 The different behavior can be obtained by enclosing the particular code within different type of braces, namely the round braces ```( ... ) ```, to define the _subshell_ &mdash; this will be covered later.

-Very conveniently, the code block ```{ ... }``` can be combined with the command chain operators, as the next example illustrates.
+Very conveniently, the code block ```{ ... }``` can be combined with the command chain operators, as the following example illustrates.

-**Example:** Is it possible to condense the following lines into a single line:
+**Example:** Is it possible to condense the following lines into a single line?

 ```bash
 someCommand